2010s in music: Progressive and experimental rock

-A huge renaissance in progressive rock occurred in the 2010s.
+A renaissance in progressive rock occurred in the 2010s.
 One of the key forms of progressive music in the early 2010s was djent.
-It was influenced by mathematically driven metal from the previous decade, particularly Meshuggah.
 Guitarists such as Misha Mansoor, Justin Lowe, and Tosin Abasi made use of seven-string, eight-string, and nine-string guitars and mainly relied on polyrhythms, palm-muting, and syncopated guitar riffs, as well as melodic guitar solos.
 Some of the most popular and influential djent bands were Periphery, After the Burial, Animals as Leaders, Tesseract and Born of Osiris.
-Djent's popularity led to more bands including more mathematical elements in their music with it eventually leading to elements in mainstream pop music.

-Another form of progressive rock in this decade was post-progressive, which drew influences from bands such as Radiohead and Porcupine Tree from the 2000s.
-This genre relies far more on simple melodic patterns combined with complex structure, texture and harmonies to create deep, emotionally driven, musical journeys in an effort to return the genre to its roots and make it relevant in the decade.
+Another form of progressive rock in this decade was post-progressive, which drew influences from bands such as Radiohead and Porcupine Tree.
+This genre relies more on simple melodic patterns combined with complex structure, texture and harmonies to create deep, emotionally driven, musical journeys.
 Some newer progressive rock bands that were considered a part of this renaissance were Haken, Leprous, Riverside, Public Service Broadcasting, and iamthemorning.
 In addition, the 2010s also saw the return of some older artists including Opeth, Devin Townsend, Anathema, Pain of Salvation and Steven Wilson, who had a mainstream breakthrough with his studio albums Hand.
 Cannot.
 Erase. and To the Bone.
 In 2019, Tool experienced a major comeback with their first studio album in 13 years, Fear Inoculum.

 In the later part of the decade, this revival led to progressive rock crossing over with an indie-and-metal approach which became popular.
-Many of these bands are diverse in sound, and are influenced by genres like post-hardcore, math rock, and post-rock music.
-Artists making successful albums were part of this genre, like Nothing More, Being as an Ocean, Circa Survive, Highly Suspect, Dredg, The Color Morale, Twelve Foot Ninja, The Mars Volta, Hands Like Houses, Code Orange, Sleepwave, Dayshell, Sworn in, Dead Letter Circus, Thank You Scientist, Turbowolf, Letlive, Marmozets, Black Map, Biffy Clyro, Night Verses, Thrice, The Word Alive, Dance Gavin Dance, Shining, Mutoid Man, Arcane Roots and A Perfect Circle.
+Many of these bands were diverse in sound, influenced by genres like post-hardcore, math rock, and post-rock.
+Artists that were part of this genre and made successful albums include Nothing More, Being as an Ocean, Circa Survive, Highly Suspect, Dredg, the Color Morale, Twelve Foot Ninja, The Mars Volta, Hands Like Houses, Code Orange, Sleepwave, Dayshell, Sworn in, Dead Letter Circus, Thank You Scientist, Turbowolf, Letlive, Marmozets, Black Map, Biffy Clyro, Night Verses, Thrice, the Word Alive, Dance Gavin Dance, Shining, Mutoid Man, Arcane Roots and A Perfect Circle.